paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
 ...and from the buffer we extract the first byte to determine which function to call.
-This will be the integer specified previously.
+This will be the function name integer: number 1 for `create_bitcoin_public_key`.

 ---